 Waxing: A thin layer of warm liquid wax is applied over the hair you want to remove.
 Next, a thin cloth-like material is placed over the wax before it hardens.
 It takes a couple of seconds for the wax to get hard.
 Once hard, the cloth strip is quickly pulled off.
 This method of hair removal stings (when the cloth is pulled off).
 Waxing is different than other hair removal methods because the hair is removed from the root so it doesn’t grow back as quickly.
 If you decide to remove your pubic hair using the wax method, it’s best to have it done at a salon or spa that offers waxing as a regular part of their services.
 If the wax is too hot, you could burn your skin.
 Do not shave before waxing.

 Laser hair removal: Laser hair removal is done by a professional and is a procedure that uses a strong beam of light that penetrates the skin to destroy the hair follicle.
 The laser beam gives off heat that destroys the hair follicle.
 The hair eventually falls out.
 Results can vary from person to person and some people may notice temporary redness and swelling after the treatment.
 The procedure itself can take up to an hour depending on how much hair is removed, and you must wear protective eye wear throughout the treatment.
 Laser hair removal can be pricey and take 5 or more sessions.
 Sometimes it may not work.
-If you choose this method of hair removal, first schedule a consultation with a doctor who is board certified in dermatology or cosmetic surgery and who has experience with performing laser hair removal.
+If you choose this method of hair removal.
+It is best to first schedule a consultation with a doctor who is board certified in dermatology or cosmetic surgery and who has experience with performing laser hair removal.

 Electrolysis: Electrolysis is the only hair removal method that permanently removes the hair.
 A needle shaped electrode is used to destroy the hair root.
 It usually takes up to 25 sessions to completely remove all the hair roots and the cost can vary depending on the treatment.